yrosaguiar/portfolio/resume.md

 ---

 ## 📚 Publications
+- `docs(pub): Resolving intermittent timeouts in ISO-8583 transactions with TCP and buffer tweaks in Python`
+- `docs(pub): Multi-cluster GitOps automating Oracle APEX and Kubernetes on Oracle Cloud`
+- `docs(pub): Migrating Azure Functions and Container Apps to Kubernetes (GKE) using GitOps`
+- `docs(pub): DevEx in Platform Engineering`
 - `docs(pub): DevEx in Platform Engineering`
 - `docs(pub): From Zero to the GitOps`
 - `docs(pub): Understanding k8s AutoScale`